On this pageDefining a Field

 Field Validation

 Foldkit models field validation as data in your Model, not scattered logic across event handlers.
-Each field is a four-state discriminated union — NotValidated, Validating, Valid, and Invalid — making it impossible to render a success indicator while an error exists, or show a spinner when validation is already complete.
+Each field is a four-state discriminated union: NotValidated, Validating, Valid, and Invalid.
+This makes it impossible to render a success indicator while an error exists, or show a spinner when validation is already complete.

 import { Schema as S } from 'effect'